dumux/dumux/examples/cahn_hilliard/doc/main.md

 | [:arrow_left: Back to the main documentation](../README.md) | [:arrow_left: Go back to part 1](model.md) |
 |---|---:|

-# Diffusion equation main program
+# Cahn-Hilliard equation main program

-In the file `main.cc`, we use the previously defined model to setup the simulation.
+The file [`main.cc`](main.cc) contains the problem class `CahnHilliardTestProblem`, properties and traits specific to the test case as well as the `main` function.
 The setup consists of four steps:
 1. Define the problem setting boundary conditions and the diffusion coefficient
 2. Configure the property system reusing the model defined in Part 1
 3. Define a function for setting the random initial condition